 The great thing about making these stews is that you’re multitasking: You’re making meat and vegetables for meals, as well as a good supply of meat stock!

 Casseroles are another great thing to make.
 There really are a ton of options within the allowed meats and vegetables at this stage.
-I’ll be sharing the Italian Casserole recipe soon, so stay tuned for that!
+For a simple and delicious chicken stew for GAPS intro stage 2, check out this recipe here.

 Ghee for GAPS intro

 I show how to make ghee here.
-You’ll start by having 1 teaspoon of ghee a day, and gradually increase the amount.
+Dr. Natasha says to start by having 1 teaspoon of ghee a day, and gradually increase the amount.

-Watch carefully for any reactions, especially if there has been any concern about a dairy sensitivity.
-Most of the time, though, people who normally have trouble with dairy can do just fine with ghee.
+Dr. Natasha recommends watching carefully for any reactions, especially if there has been any concern about a dairy sensitivity.
+Most of the time, though, she says that people who normally have trouble with dairy can do just fine with ghee.

 GAPS introduction diet tips

 Make sure to keep the fat content of meals very high.
-Remember, those animal fats are what promote healing.
-The more fats you eat, the quicker you will heal.
+Remember, Dr. Natasha says that those animal fats are what promote healing.
+She says the more fats you eat, the quicker you will heal.

 Keep increasing the liquid probiotic foods.
 You should be reaching toward that goal of 1 tablespoon of fermented food with every cup of meat stock and every bowl of soup.